GeoSensorWebLab/geosensorweblab.github.io/projects.md

 A portal to view historical sightings data for migratory eagle species in the Canadian Rockies.

+## <a href="http://rockyview.gswlab.ca/">Rocky View County Well Watch</a> (2011 – 2012)

+A portal to view and submit ground water readings for well owners in the Rocky View County region of Alberta, Canada.

 ## <a href="http://geocens.gswlab.ca/">GeoCENS Project</a> (2009 – 2013)

 The Geospatial Cyberinfrastructure for Environmental Sensing (GeoCENS) project was a CANARIE RPI project created by the GeoSensorWeb Lab to catalog and view public OGC SOS data sources across the internet.
 It included a user discussion and data rating feature, to improve the rating of results.
 Data could be viewed online using the NASA WorldWind Java Applet.
 A translation engine layer was created to map SOS commands into an HTTP interface for easier consumption by web and javascript clients.
 A search engine crawler and database would search and catalog public SOS instances online, and provide that data to the portal with an HTTP interface.